shuheiktgw/tinder_auth_fetcher/README.md

 token = TinderAuthFetcher.fetch_token(facebook_email, facebook_password)
 ```

-**Notice**: TinderAuthFetcher raises "FacebookAuthenticationError" with the message "Facebook Authentication failed.
+**Notice**: TinderAuthFetcher raises `TinderAuthFetcher::FacebookAuthenticationError` with the message "Facebook Authentication failed.
 Check if you passed correct email and password" if it failed to log in, so you might want to deal with it.

+## Test
+I wrote only two test cases, one that asserts it raises `TinderAuthFetcher::FacebookAuthenticationError` when it fails to fetch the token and the one which asserts it fetches the token correctly.

+First you have to provide valid Facebook email and password through environment variables.

+    $ export export TINDER_AUTH_EMAIL="you_facebook_email@gmail.com"
+    $ export TINDER_AUTH_PASSWORD="you_facebook_password"

+Then all you need to do is just runing the RSpec.

+    $ rspec

 ## Development